loicdescotte/loicdescotte.github.io/_posts/2015-06-19-play-akka-streams-twitter.md

 Note that we need to materialize the source before being able to use the actor behind it.
 The source is materialized into a publisher, and then we need to redefine a source from this publisher.
-This trick is helps us to solve a problem that is specific to our use case : we don't want to consume the source right now because we want to keep it for later, and merge it with other sources.
+This trick helps us to solve a problem that is specific to our use case : we don't want to consume the source right now because we must keep it for later, and merge it with other sources.
 Fortunately, this kind of use case should be simplified in future versions of Akka streams (an issue is opened in Github to address this).

 In simpler cases, you can just declare a `Source`, a `Flow` (i.e. a bridge that takes an input a produces an output) and define a way to consume the data in the same time.
 Using directly a `Sink`, the source will be materialized so you can get a reference to an actor.